vamplabAI/sgr-deep-research/README.md

 - **Hybrid FC research** // [@Shadekss](https://t.me/Shadekss)
 - **DevOps & Deployment** // [@mixaill76](https://t.me/mixaill76)

-If you have any questions - feel free to reach out to [Valerii Kovalskii](https://www.linkedin.com/in/vakovalskii/)↗️.
+If you have any questions - feel free to join our [community chat](https://t.me/sgragentcore)↗️ or reach out [Valerii Kovalskii](https://www.linkedin.com/in/vakovalskii/)↗️.

 ## Special Thanks To: